amit10may/ts-assignment/README.md

-# ts-assignment
-Solutions for TS assignment
+# Assignment for TS
+Contains source code for the assignments.
+Please open respective folders